Take learning to new depths

 PRIMARY & SECONDARY STUDENTS

-55 years of scientific ocean drilling has led to countless important discoveries, from proving plate tectonics to understanding meteorite impacts and mass extinctions; from discovering life deep beneath earth’s crust to revealing 65 million years of past climate history, or understanding geohazards like earthquakes, volcanoes, and tsunamis.
-Below is a collection of resources to engage students, teachers, and the wider community with scientific ocean drilling discoveries and inspire the next generation!
+55 years of scientific drilling has led to countless important discoveries, from proving plate tectonics to understanding meteorite impacts and mass extinctions; from discovering life deep beneath earth’s crust to understanding earthquakes, volcanoes, and tsunamis.

 Artworks to colour